DarkStarStrix/QSolvers/Writerside/topics/How-the-Solvers-work.md

 In summary, this code is a complete implementation of Boson Sampling simulation, analysis, and visualization in Python.
 It creates a BosonSampling object, simulates the Boson Sampling, analyzes the output state probabilities, and visualizes these probabilities as a histogram.

 ## Quantum Random Number Generator (QRNG).
+The Quantum Random Number Generator (QRNG) is a quantum algorithm that generates random numbers based on the principles of quantum mechanics.
+It uses a quantum state to generate random numbers, which are inherently random due to the probabilistic nature of quantum mechanics.
 The QRNG is encapsulated in a class named `QuantumRandomNumberGenerator`. this quantum random number generator uses a quantum state to generate random numbers.
 The class is initialized with a single parameter `n`, which represents the number of qubits.
 In the `__init__` method, a density matrix of a quantum state is created using the `qutip.rand_dm` function.
 This density matrix is then normalized and converted into a full matrix and a numpy array.